tier2tickets/Knowledge-Base/content/integration/halo.rst

 Newer Halo instances have impact and urgency fields that are mandatory.
 Set these to an integer that increases in severity the lower it is.
 By default setting both these to 3 will default to LOW.
 If your instance also needs the Category set, you fill this out in category_1.
 You can type out the name of a category in the first entry in the Categorization section: Hardware>Desktop is normally a good default.

+Note Permission Issues
+"""""""""""""""""""""""""""""""""""""""""""
+If you are getting an error message about Note Permissions or your tickets are coming in without the private note with a report attachced check this setting: "Tickets with the default Client/Site must be moved before working on the Ticket".
+This setting under New Ticket settings will most likely need to be unchecked to allow us to edit unregistered user tickets.

 Anti-Virus and AntiMalware
 ----------------------------------------------------